 - Fish

-If you are vegan, there are some vegan options (like this one) in the market, but keep in mind that there aren’t many studies on the efficacy of non-animal-based collagen.
+If you are vegan, there are some vegan options (like this one) in the market, but remember that there aren’t many studies on the efficacy of vegan collagen.

 Benefits of taking collagen in postpartum